joekarma/cl-plus/README.markdown

 Instead of this:

     (defpackage :foo
-      (:use :org.tfeb.cl/conduits :iterate :split-sequence :alexandria :cl-ppcre))
+      (:use :org.tfeb.cl/conduits :split-sequence :alexandria :cl-ppcre))

 This "library" may in fact have been a retarded idea.
+But for now, it works.
+Toss CL+ in local-projects and quickload it.
+It takes care of a few common dependencies for you as well.
+Never again worry about whether drakma or closure-html have been loaded!
+CL+ "depends" on these packages, because I rely on having them at hand.